ernie/clippy/README.md

 ![Clippy in action](http://img.skitch.com/20090213-cjiawnwig8udf5a6qf1c45cne8.png)

+This is a fork of the original Clippy by Tom Preston-Werner.
+It modifies Clippy to copy text by calling a JavaScript callback instead of passing the text to copy as a flashvar.
+This allows for increased flexibility in retrieving the data data to copy, and eliminates duplication of text (a possible concern if the text to be clipped is lengthy).

 Here is a sample Rails (Ruby) helper that can be used to place Clippy on a
 page: